walt-id/waltid-ssikit-examples/README.md

 - **KeyManagement** - shows how to generate, to import/export and to delete cryptographic keys.
 - **Credentials** - shows how to generate JSON_LD as well as JWT credentials.
+- **CustomCredential** - shows how to create custom credential and use it encoded and decoded
 - **CustomData** - shows how to integrate a custom-data provider for populating Verifiable Credentials with data, as well as adding a custom policy for verifying Verifiable Presentations.
-- **CustomDataRest** shows how to launch a RESTfull issuance- & verification-service using a custom data provider, custom credential template and custom verification policy.
+- **CustomDataRest** - shows how to launch a RESTfull issuance- & verification-service using a custom data provider, custom credential template and custom verification policy.
+- **CustomVcTemplate** - shows how to add custom data to default VC template
 - **JsonLdCredentials** - shows how to utilize the low-level credential-service interface for signing JSON_LD credentials.
 - **DidEbsi** - shows the creation and anchoring of a **did:ebsi** on the EBSI ledger.